snzonecom/BookAlore-Web-App/README.md

      PARAS, SHANE NICOLE B.

 The main goal of BookAlore is to benefit both travelers and business owners.
 For travelers, the website offers a hassle-free booking process, eliminating the need for on-site booking.
 Additionally, the website promotes underrated rental homes in the Pampanga area, which can save travelers money compared to staying at hotels.

+**LAUNCH THE WEB APPLICATION**

+* check if Path - ?:\xampp\php is in your system environment variables
+* make sure you placed the web application folder inside xampp/htdocs folder

+Run the XAMPP Control Panel
+  > Start Apache Module
+  > Start MySQL Module

+Setup database (mongo)
+  > using a browser, enter localhost/phpmyadmin/ in the address bar
+  > create a database named 'bookalore'
+  > inside 'bookalore' database, import the file named 'bookalore.sql'

+Run the PHP
+  > enter http://localhost/BookAlore/home.php in your browser's address bar